ianbheadley/GRUE-2/README.md

-# GRUE-2: Explorations in Neural Interpretability & Concept Extraction
+# GRUE-2: Explorations in Feature (Concept) Detection and Extraction

 This repository contains a series of experiments and tools developed to understand how neural networks encode information, starting from a very simple question: **"Can we subtract models?"**